Flood Damage Restoration

 Since November 2021, a significant amount of temporary emergency repairs has also been completed.
 These temporary repairs ensure the impacted roads can be restored to a safe standard as soon as possible.
 At the same time, Council is planning and scheduling more permanent reconstruction works in these locations, which also takes into consideration the site conditions and the standard of resources required to complete the permanent reconstruction.

-Currently, forty-eight percent (48%) of the flood damage restoration works program has been awarded to civil contractors in work packages to be delivered with more than 26% of this restoration work already completed.
+Currently, ninety-six percent (96%) of the flood damage restoration works program has been awarded to civil contractors in works packages.
+Approximately 71% of the total program has already been completed through work packages.

 The works involve desilting and repair of drainage structures, gravel re-sheeting, formation grading, shoulder regrading, replacing culverts, and pavement repairs.